Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: ADIABATIC QUANTUM-COMPUTING SIMULATIONS

 \subsection{Example: harmonic oscillator with H2GC}

 In this section, we perform a calculation using the H2GC Laplacian.
 The final target potential is that of the simple harmonic oscillator

-In this example, we work in dimensionless units for simplicity, setting the particle mass $m$ to 10 to confine low lying states to the box and avoid finite volume effects.
+In this example, we work in dimensionless units for simplicity, setting the particle mass $m$ to 10 to confine low-lying states to the box and avoid finite volume effects.
 We work in a symmetric box ranging from $L=[-1, 1]$.
-With $A=6$, H2GC has 27 valid codes, yielding a lattice spacing of $a=2/27=0.074$.
-As a result, the IR cutoff is 0.5, and the UV cutoff is 13.5.
+With $A=8$, H2GC has 32 valid codes, yielding a lattice spacing of $a=2/32=0.0625$.
+As a result, the IR cutoff is $\frac{(2\pi)^2}{2mL^2}=0.4934$, and the UV cutoff is 16.
+Because the Laplacian matrix is multiplied by $\frac{1}{Ma^2}$ in the Schr\"odinger equation, we use the scale $U \equiv \frac{1}{Ma^2}$ to measure the penalty strength $Q$ needed to suppress the invalid codes in H2GC.

+Our time-evolution strategy keeps the transverse-field constant during evolution using the schedule function defined in Eq.~(\ref{eq:anneal_schedule}) to introduce the penalty Hamiltonian, followed by a second delayed schedule to introduce the harmonic oscillator potential.
+Fig.~\ref{fig:ho_sch_wf}a shows the time-dependent weight $B(s)$ for the three different contributions to the Hamiltonian.
+The total time required for adiabatic evolution can be roughly estimated by considering the dynamics of two stages: 1) transverse Hamiltonian to H2GC Laplacian and 2) H2GC Laplacian to the harmonic oscillator system.